dataviscourse/tutorials/lectures/lecture-more-advanced-d3.md

 ### Brushing with d3

-The source code for `d3` brush implementation is location here: [d3 Brushes](https://github.com/d3/d3-brush) There is a gallery for different possible brush implementation using d3 at this [link](https://observablehq.com/collection/@d3/d3-brush). _All the examples at this link are observable notebooks_
+The source code and documentation for `d3` brush implementation is location [here](https://github.com/d3/d3-brush).
+There is a gallery for different possible brush implementation using d3 at this [link](https://observablehq.com/collection/@d3/d3-brush).

 `d3` allows us to create 3 different types of brushes: